Online MSN FAQ

 How does an online program differ from one that is campus-based?

 The integrity of our graduate coursework, mentoring, and interaction with faculty and students is preserved in our online graduate program through the use of synchronous and asynchronous technology.
 The only thing that differs between an online and campus-based program is the method through which access is achieved - through advanced technology and required on-campus visits for NP students.

 How many times will I have to travel to the MUSC Campus?

-All MSN students will have to travel to MUSC for orientation held the last week in July.
-In addition, students will have to travel to campus twice during NRDNP 822 and once during NRNP 820.
-Travel to campus is also required once during the following clinical courses: NRDNP 802, 806, 814, 818.
-Not all areas of focus require each of these courses.
-Please refer to the posted program plans of study to determine if and when these classes are scheduled.
+All newly admitted MSN students will have to travel to MUSC for orientation held the last week in July.
+In addition, students will have to travel to campus during NRDNP 856, 864, 865, and 866.
+Please refer to the posted program plans of study to determine when these classes are scheduled.
 Each of these visits are 2-3 days and students are given 90 days notice of exact dates.

 What is the difference between a Nurse Practitioner and Physician Assistant?

 Please click here to learn more about about the similarities and differences between a Nurse Practitioner and Physician Assistant.